The Quantum Disciple

 1 John 4:8

-It doesn't just say God is loving.
-It says He IS Love.
-Personal love, by nature, is relational.
-A solitary God cannot practice interpersonal love in a vacuum.
-Only a Triune God—eternally relational within Himself—can define Love as His very essence.
-He didn't create the universe because He was lonely; He created the universe to invite us into the Love that has existed forever.
+It does not just say God is loving.
+It says He is Love.
+Love, by nature, is between persons.
+A solitary God could not have that kind of love with no one else.
+Only a Triune God—who has always had relationship within Himself—can have Love as His very nature.
+He did not create the universe because He was lonely; He created it to invite us into the love that has always existed.

-The Believer looks at the data—both in Scripture and in the counter-intuitive nature of reality itself—and says: "The math is deeper than we thought."
+A believer looks at the evidence—in Scripture and in the surprising way reality works—and says: "The math is deeper than we thought."

 God is not a contradiction.
-He is the Ultimate Reality from which all other realities flow.
-He is the Father, the Son, and the Spirit—Three Persons, distinct yet indivisible, One God.
+He is the ultimate Reality from which everything else comes.
+He is the Father, the Son, and the Spirit—three Persons, distinct yet one, one God.

-The Evidence is on the board.
-The question is: Is your view of God shaped by the data, or by what feels easy to visualize?
+The evidence is on the table.
+The question is: Is your view of God shaped by the evidence, or by what is easy to picture?